 Cutting the rolls is an important step.
 You want to make sure the rolls are equal in thickness so they will cook evenly.
 If they're a little bit off (especially those end pieces), that's ok, but you want to get them as close as possible to the same thickness.

-There are two ways to cut cinnamon rolls:
+There are a few ways to cut cinnamon rolls:

 - Use dental floss: This is my preferred method.
 Use an unflavored dental floss (if it's flavored, you'll taste that in the final rolls!) and wrap it around the log.
 Cross the ends over the log and pull to pinch-cut the rolls.
 Dental floss is ideal here as it's very thin and strong and will cut through the dough easily.
 I do not recommend using kitchen twine, or a thicker string to try to do this, as that will tear the rolls rather than cutting them cleanly.